-During my last week of placement I cared for a 68 year old gentleman who was admitted following a fall.
+During my last week of placement, I cared for a 68-year-old gentleman who was admitted following a fall.
 He had a past medical history of memory impairment.
 He had a temperature and elevated heart rate and was diagnosed with a chest infection.
-Under supervision, I completed his assessment and care plan that included a referral to the physiotherapist, a falls risk assessment, pressure risk assessment and dietetic needs.
+Under supervision, I completed his assessment and care plan that included a referral to the physiotherapist, falls risk, pressure area and dietetic needs assessment.